Day 1: Depart U.S. for Delhi, India

 Day 9: Ranthambore We take both morning and afternoon game drives today to see not only game (though tiger and leopard sightings are not guaranteed), but also picturesque ruins of forts and palaces.
 B,L,D

-Day 10: Ranthambore/Kalakho We depart early for Kalakho, where we embark on a village walk to meet local Meena tribespeople in their homes: huts of mud, with walls decorated with floral and animal designs.
+Day 10: Ranthambore/Kalakho We depart early for Kalakho, where we set out on a village walk to meet local Meena tribespeople in their homes.
 Tonight we enjoy a traditional folk dance performance.
 B,L,D

-Day 11: Kalakho/Agra En route to Agra today, we stop in the ancient village of Abhaneri to see the fortified Chand Baori step well (c.
+Day 11: Kalakho/Agra En route to Agra, we stop in the ancient village of Abhaneri to see the fortified Chand Baori step well (c.
 800), whose 3,500 steps descend some 13 stories into the ground.
-Continuing on, we reach the ancient Mughal stronghold of Agra early this afternoon.
-After lunch on our own, we visit Itimad-ud-Daulah, the two-story marble “Baby Taj” that inspired the Taj Mahal.
-Dinner tonight is at our hotel.
+Continuing on, we reach the ancient Mughal stronghold of Agra, where this afternoon we visit Itimad-ud-Daulah, the two-story marble “Baby Taj” that inspired the Taj Mahal.
 B,D

 Day 12: Agra This morning we visit the Taj Mahal, the magnificent tomb built by Emperor Shah Jahan in memory of his beloved wife Mumtaz.
 Then we take an Indian cuisine cooking lesson and enjoy the results for lunch.
 Later: imposing Agra Fort.
 B,L

 Day 13: Agra/Delhi/Varanasi We depart by coach this morning for Delhi, where we board a late afternoon flight to Varanasi, Hinduism’s holiest city.
 B,L,D